ddauni/Danifetch/README.md

 First, `cd` back into the **Danifetch** directory. \
-Then, simply run `sudo make uninstall`.
+Then, simply run `sudo make uninstall`